sampsonc/SearchPlusPlus/README.md

 ## Synopsis

-This is the source code for the sample extension from the Extending Burp talk from 2017.
+This is the source code for the sample extension from the Extending Burp talk from DerbyCon 2017.

 ## Contributors